 This exception (as well as that provided under Art.
 6 § 2, f) stating that the processing of sensitive personal data is permitted where this would be required in the context of judicial proceedings) may plausibly be invoked by the employer who could justify processing data considered sensitive in order to protect him/her from a suit alleging discrimination by seeking to improve diversity in the workforce in order to ensure that no statistics will be presented to demonstrate that the employer has been discriminating in recruitment or promotion.
 This exception may be invoked by the public services of the Flemish-speaking Community, which are in an exceptional position in this respect.
 These services have to file annual reports and action plans on progress towards the proportionate representation of all target groups in the workforce, and thus they have to keep records of the representation of these different groups (Art.
 7 of the Flemish Decree of 8 May 2002 on proportionate participation on the labour market).
-These target groups have been identified by the Flemish Government as "all categories of persons whose levels of employment, defined as the percentage of the active population of that category who effectively work, are under the average level of employment for the total Flemish population"144: these groups are persons of non-EU origin and background (allochtonen), persons with a disability, workers above 45 years of age, persons who have not completed secondary education, and persons belonging to the under-represented sex in a specific profession (Art.
-2(2), al. 2).
+These target groups have been identified by the Flemish Government as "all categories of persons whose levels of employment, defined as the percentage of the active population of that category who effectively work, are under the average level of employment for the total Flemish population".
+These groups are persons of non-EU origin and background (allochtonen), persons with a